 - Once price accepts outside the balance, is likely to become imbalanced and seek new value – often POC of older balance area.

 - If the price reacts strongly from POC, it can disrupt the rule #1.

 - If time/volume build at the edge of a balance, price is likely to push through.

-Auction market theory was one of the most significant breaking points in my trading as it shed new light on understanding the market dynamics and behaviors.
+Auction market theory was one of the most significant breaking points in my trading as it shed new light on understanding the market dynamics and behaviours.

 Many traders only chase different price action patterns or technical indicators.

-See where fair value is and determine if markets are accepting or rejecting new prices is much more important than anything else.
+See where fair value is and determine if markets accept or reject new prices is much more important than anything else.